pass-antibiotics/pass-antibiotics.github.io/research/primary-care/index.md

 - What are the drivers of antibiotic prescribing in those patient groups with particularly high antibiotic prescribing rates?
 - Are patients that do not receive immediate antibiotic prescribing at higher risk of negative outcomes?

+## Interviews

+The aim of the interviews was to get a better understanding antibiotic prescribing decisions, views on the appropriate use of antibiotics in primary care and antimicrobial resistance.

+The questions asked were underpinned by the theoretical domains framework ([Atkins *et al*, 2017](#Atkins2017)) to identify the individual, social and environmental factors likely to influence the prescribing or not prescribing of antibiotics.

+Interviews took place in 2 high and 2 low prescribing GP practices in the Midlands and in London.
+Participants included GPs and nurse prescribers.

 ## Observations
 A researcher conducted non-participant observation in four GP practices in two regions (East Midlands and London).
 Two high and two low prescribing practices were selected using Public Health England’s 2016 Fingertips data.